Have you ever considered raising fish in your backyard?

 When you go to the grocery store and buy fish most of them are farmed.
 This doesn’t mean that they all are raised in tiny tanks.

-Instead, there are actually two different types of fish farming: intensive and extensive.
+Instead, there are actually 2 different types of fish farming: intensive and extensive.
 Extensive fish farming means that the company that raises the fish uses large ponds to raise them in.
 These fish live a somewhat natural lifestyle because these ponds have their own ecosystem, and the fish eat from that.

 However, intensive fish farming is when the company utilizes smaller tanks to raise the fish in.
 It requires a lot of management (as you might imagine) in order to produce a lot of fish in such a small space.